 DevOpsDays Chicago brings development, operations, QA, InfoSec, management, and leadership together to discuss the culture and tools to make better organizations and products.
-The 2017 event will be the fourth time we have held DevOpsDays Chicago, and it should be bigger and better than ever before!
+The 2018 event will be the fifth time we have held DevOpsDays Chicago, and it should be bigger and better than ever before!

-We expect 450 people this year and will be holding the event on September 12-13, 2017 at the Holiday Inn Mart Plaza in downtown Chicago.
+We expect over 500 people this year and will be holding the event on August 28-29, 2017 at the Holiday Inn Mart Plaza in downtown Chicago.